 Another user responded that the current moderator of a well-known haemophilia chat forum, “Haemophilia Expert” (血友病专家), was in fact an unidentified party that had paid to have executive moderation status.
 Now, the user said, it “took spending money” to become a forum moderator.
 This allegation generated a great deal of debate and quickly became a hot topic that spilled over into the news.

-The medical forum controversy prompted a response yesterday in the Party’s official People’s Daily newspaper, which said:
+The medical forum controversy prompted a response yesterday in the Party’s official People’s Daily newspaper

 In recent years, some internet enterprises have joined hands with unknown “experts,” selling fake medicines, medical supplies and services online — and they employ a variety of tactics.
 Cheats have ridden on the broad shoulders of technology, and in this way the ruses have become more deceptive and more harmful.
 This gives all of us a new lesson, new demands and new responsibilities.

 One could certainly argue that China’s leaders have set the bar when it comes to manipulating information and creating a bull market for falsehood.
 In a sense, what Baidu seems to have been doing is not at all different from the state-sponsored project of “public opinion channeling,” or from the way “online commentators” are routinely deployed to trumpet the Party-state agendas.